legend80s/cutieu/README.md

 # CutieU
-> WeChat mini program for "Don't forget to take medicines!"
+> WeChat Mini Program for "Don't forget to take medicines!"